oracle-livelabs/oci/oci-stack-monitoring-fundamentals/enterprise-summary/enterprise-summary.md

 2. Identify resources by type that are **Not reporting**.

- 	Identifying which resources are down or not reporting by type across all of your monitoered resources is easy using the Enterprise Summary.
+ 	Identifying which resources are down or not reporting by type across all of your monitored resources is easy using the Enterprise Summary.
 Simply locate the chart legend at the top right of the **Status by resource type** chart and select **Not reporting**.
 This will filter the chart to only show the count of resources by type in a **Not reporting** state.

  	If we wish to see a more detailed list of hosts that are not reporting, click the **host** bar on the left side of the chart.